University-Projectss/Unity-Project/README.md

 - there may be other types (TBD), such as flying through obstacles

 # Review
-For reviews, please open [GitHub issues](https://github.com/rob3rtu/Unity-Project/issues) and add the `review` label.
+For reviews, please open [GitHub issues](https://github.com/rob3rtu/Unity-Project/issues) with `Review Tempate`.

 # Team